MarcosMJD/mlops-chicago-taxi/README.md

   Terraform will automatically create the Lambda image and upload it to ECR (before creating the Lambda function).
   For the creation of the Lambda image, the files in the `production` folder will be used.

-  In order to have terraform output variables exported in the shell to be used later on, please, run the following command:
+  In order to have terraform output variables exported in the shell to be used later on, in the root directory of the repo, run the followin command:
-  In Bitbash (Windows): `eval $(python.exe export_output.py)`
-  In Linux: `eval $(python export_output.py)`
+  In Gitbash (Windows): `./setup_dev_windows_gitbash.sh` In Linux: `./setup_dev_linux.sh`

-  Then, configure prefect libraries to be able to conect to the server API with the following command:
+  Please, note that this script also configures the prefect libraries to be able to conect to the server API with the following command:
   `prefect config set PREFECT_API_URL="http://<prefect-external-ip>:8080/api"`

 ### Test the infrastructure